 Customer-led growth can work in perfect tandem with a sales-led company and a marketing-led startup alike.

 I’ll go even further and say that being customer-led lays the solid foundation for your company to make a conscious decision to become anything-first.
 And then rock it, own it and win at it.

 CLG is not synonymous with marketing strategy but it is a great framework for developing a superb one.
 This is what got me interested and what ultimately sold me on CLG.
 This is also how I’m planning to apply it—by helping companies write and execute marketing strategies that are perfectly unique to their customers and their product or service.
-See my newly updated Services page for more details.
+See my newly updated Services for more details.

 CLG sounds straightforward—gather and analyze research, apply the Jobs-to-Be-Done theory to the findings, create a Customer Experience Map, then make decisions—and it is.
 But this doesn’t mean it’s easy.
 It’s time- and resources-intensive, taxing and plain hard, which explains why many companies aren’t doing it.
 But it’s also incredibly important and rewarding to do!

 And I strongly believe more businesses should.